facebook/rocksdb/docs/_posts/2018-08-23-data-block-hash-index.markdown

 author: fgwu
 category: blog
 ---
-CPU util directly translates to power consumption, and throughput is cruicial to user experience.
-We've designed and implemented a _data block hash index_ in RocksDB that can both reduce the CPU util and increase the throughput for point lookup queries with a reasonable and tunable space overhead.
+We've designed and implemented a _data block hash index_ in RocksDB that has the benefit of both reducing the CPU util and increasing the throughput for point lookup queries with a reasonable and tunable space overhead.

+Specifially, we append a compact hash table to the end of the data block for efficient indexing.
+It is backward compatible with the data base created without this feature.
+After turned on the hash index feature, existing data will be gradually converted to the hash index format.

 Benchmarks with `db_bench`  show the CPU utilization of one of the main functions in the point lookup code path, `DataBlockIter::Seek()`, is reduced by 21.8%, and the overall RocksDB throughput is increased by 10% under purely cached workloads, at an overhead of 4.6% more space.
 Shadow testing with Facebook production traffic shows good CPU improvements too.